dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Explained the current code base to the guys and the fix for webpack-dev-server has been merged should pull that after being published.

 **Link To Work**: [Journal - Develop](https://github.com/dhanushuUzumaki/Journal)

+### Day 52: Jun-03-18 Sunday
+**Today's Progress**: Got the webpack dev server working.. webpack-cli released a patch to fix the issue.

+**Thoughts**: Also started looking to passing env variables to build and deploying prisma on running the container.
+Tried installing prisma globally and doing things but that doesn't work as expected.
+Also having some problem with node-sass in the container. 🌋